 indent_size property with csharp_indent_size and js_indent_size properties.

-As of version 2017.1 ReSharper supports Roslyn EditorConfig properties with the exception of the following ones:
+As of version 2019.2, ReSharper supports most frequently used EditorConfig properties for the .NET coding conventions:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.